litesql/ha/docs/index.markdown

 - Use [ha-sync](https://github.com/litesql/ha-sync) SQLite extension to create local embedded replicas from a remote HA database.
 - Use with any programming language

-## 4. PostgreSQL Wire Protocol<a id='4'></a>
+## 4. PostgreSQL and MySQL Wire Protocol<a id='4'></a>

-- You can use any PostgreSQL driver to connect to ha.
+- You can use any PostgreSQL or MySQL driver to connect to ha.
 - The SQLite parser engine will proccess the commands.
+- Visual editors like pgAdmin is not supported while DBeaver (using mysql driver) is partially supported.
-- PostgreSQL functions (and visual editors like pgadmim, dbeaver, etc) are not supported.
+- MySQL and PostgreSQL functions are not supported.

 ## 5. HTTP API<a id='5'></a>